prasunakunasani/AAFCjavaJunitLearning/Notes/Notes.md

 - Software Engineering best Practice: Code to an interface
     - instead of coding to the baseball coach implementation, want to use something that all coaches can support
     - every coach will have a getDailyWorkout
-    - any interface don't have any implementation code, only the specification
+    - an interface doesn't have any implementation code; only the specification
-        - only say what's available and how it's implemented
+        - it only says what's available and how it's implemented
             - what: method called getDailyWorkout and dif coaches will implement this method depending on the type of coach that they are
 - now, the output will still be the same but this handles the requirement of other coaches using it